Directions for Giving Notice of Hearing

 - If you give notice by mail, send it at least 14 days before the hearing.
 You have to put it in a sealed envelope with paid first class postage and put it in the mailbox.

-- File a completed Proof of Service and copy of a Notice of Hearing at the time of or before the hearing.
-You may hand the completed forms to the clerk in the courtroom on the day of your hearing.
+- File a completed Proof of Service and copy of a Notice of Hearing (as one .PDF document) for filing to firstname.lastname@example.org at least 3 days before the hearing.

 - DO NOT just leave the petition in the interested person’s door, mailbox, etc., or give to a friend of the person who happens to be at the home.
 You have to give it to the person.